canjs/canjs/docs/can-canjs/can-api.md

 })
 ```

-Create an use instances of observable list types:
+Create and use instances of observable list types:

 ```js
 // Create a todo list